wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;How is it done?

-**M:**&ensp;Refuse all thoughts except one: the thought ‘I am’.
+**M:**&ensp;Refuse all thoughts except one: the thought “I Am”.
 The mind will rebel in the beginning, but with patience and perseverance it will yield and keep quiet.
 Once you are quiet, things will begin to happen spontaneously and quite naturally, without any interference on your part.

 **Q:**&ensp;Can I avoid this protracted battle with my mind?